A quick summary of IoT – The “Internet Of Things”

 Today, in order to take advantage of the data mounds collected by the ‘IoT’ businesses will need to start looking to those with a background in behavioral science.
 This new role/team will be focused on the understanding and change of the data collected.

 Here are some examples of what this role/team would focus on:

-Operational Efficiency – The ‘IoB’ can be used to scrutinise and change internal operations such as how often staff wash their hands & frequently used equipment.
-If this were to be coupled with the above queue management example then the coffee shop will be optimised to run cleanly (protecting visitors & the business) while serving double the customers.
+Operational Efficiency – The ‘IoB’ can be used to scrutinize and change internal operations such as how often staff wash their hands & frequently used equipment.
+If this were to be coupled with the above queue management example then the coffee shop will be optimized to run cleanly (protecting visitors & the business) while serving double the customers.

 Ethical and Privacy Risks

 Whenever the collection, use, and distribution of large amounts of data occurs there will always be concerns and questions raised.
 Despite this type of data handling becoming ever more popular, and the new ‘IoT’ integrating with all aspects of life, it’s clear that in the western world we are quick to accept tech that makes our lives easier, regardless of the personal information we have to surrender.

 Additionally, as the pool of information businesses have access to increases, it also becomes increasingly difficult to track, monitor and regulate.